jexmarc/asdocwikijs/searching-ammunition.md

 # Quick Methods
 ## Use the caliber search box

 Start typing a caliber in the search box in the upper right-hand corner, and select a caliber that comes up to jump straight to those search results.
+Note that this is for searching for ammunition only!

 ![Calibersearchbox](/uploads/calibersearchbox.png "Calibersearchbox")